Topic module

 The broker remains responsible for sponsored sales agents' brokerage acts.

-Pay vs Representation
+Pay vs Agency

 Checkpoint rule